 Students are expected to exhibit academic integrity by being honest and forthright in their academic endeavors.
-To falsify the results of one’s research, to steal the words or ideas of another or to cheat on an examination corrupts the essential learning process by which learning is advanced.
+To falsify the results of one’s research, to steal the words or ideas of another or to cheat on an examination corrupts the essential learning process.

 Academic misconduct is the intentional violation of college policies by tampering with grades or taking part in obtaining or distributing any part of an unadministered test.